 Text Message (via SMS on a mobile phone)

 Authenticator Apps (e.g. Google and Microsoft) which use Time-based One Time Passwords (TOTP).

 RSA SecurID (Business or Enterprise customers only)

 Apple Watch / Android Wear (KeeperDNA).
 This will send the Two Factor code directly to your watch.

 The Text Message toggle is on by default.
 Select a Region (US+1 by default) and enter your 10 digit phone number that includes your area code.
-Click on Next.
+Click Next.

 You will see a prompt that says your Two-Factor Authentication code as been sent.
 Keeper then will ask to Enter your code.
-Enter in the Keeper code that was sent to the phone number you added.
+Enter the Keeper code that was sent to the phone number you added.
 This verifies that you trust this number and device.
-Click on Next.
+Click Next.
 Codes only last for a minute so if you need another code sent, click on Send a new code.

 Backup Codes will be shown next.
 If you are unable to receive Two-Factor codes via that device, you can enter in one of the ones shown instead.
 Click on I have written these codes down to finish.

 Authenticator Apps - Google and Microsoft Authenticator (TOTP):

 Toggle the Google and Microsoft Authenticator (TOTP) on.
 Click Next.